-Student Name:

-Student Email:

-Student Phone Number:

-If this is a new IPPE site and/or a new preceptor you haven't worked with in the past, please describe your pharmacy work history (if you have not worked in a pharmacy before, please indicate that).

-What are the current courses you're taking, and what topics are you covering right now (very brief summary)?
-If it is summer, what courses did you complete last semester?

-My personal, specific, measurable goals for this introductory pharmacy practice experience are:
+Student Name: If this is a new IPPE site and/or a new preceptor you have not worked describe your pharmacy work history (if you have not worked in a phoindicate that).
+What are the current courses you are taking, and what topics are you brief summary)?
+If it is summer, what courses did you complete last ser My personal, specific, measurable goals for this introductory pharmacare: 1. y practice experience 2.